At TNA’s 2007 Turning Point pay-per-view, Samoa Joe learned firsthand just how strong the friendship between Kevin Nash and Scott Hall was!

 In The Resurrection of Jake the Snake documentary, DDP and Jake can be seen picking up Scott Hall from the airport.
 Hall was in a wheelchair, in desperate need of help.

 A year later, after being picked up in a bad state of health, he was a WWE Hall of Famer.
-Hall got in good shape, got his mobility back, and had the life he wanted.
+Hall got in good shape, and got his mobility back before sadly passing away at 63 on March 14th, 2022.

-And as for Samoa Joe and Kevin Nash, they now considered each other to be friends.
+And as for Samoa Joe and Kevin Nash, they now consider each other to be friends.

 - Diesel: From Failed Gimmicks to Record-Breaking WWF Champion